vsmid/servo/README.md

 _Simple Java library for building Servlet based applications in a declarative and programmatic way._

+## Features

+* Out-of-the-box implementation of _jakarta.servlet.ServletContainerInitializer_
+* Annotation free _Servlet_, _Filter_, _Listener_ and _ServletContext_ builder-like configurer (see example below)
+* A set of predefined `jakarta.servlet.HttpConstraintElement`and `jakarta.servlet.HttpMethodConstraintElement`
+  constraints to reduce verbosity and improve readability when setting servlet security

 ## Maven dependency

 This dependency has not yet been published to any public Maven repository, so before you can use it you should